HSF/hsf.github.io/organization/_posts/2024/2024-11-07-coordination.md

 Krzysztof - badges are useful as they give the community some insight into metrics that were evaluated externally.
 Maintainability is important so that users can rely on the package.

-Pere - maintainance continuity, not funding.
+Pere - maintenance continuity, not funding.

 Liz - many things in our fields funded for 5 years only.
-Quality software can then be taken on, after the intital period.
+Quality software can then be taken on, after the initial period.

 ## Activity Updates

 It is time to consider again conveners for 2025.
-Are people happy to stay on or feel it is time to standdown?
+Are people happy to stay on or feel it is time to stand down?

 For now please let us know at hsf-search-committee@cern.ch (currently Benedikt, Claire, Michel, Liz, Graeme).